How Can Organizations and Leaders Harness the Power of Dialogue?

 Discussion, on the other hand, is to shake apart what others say.
 In a discussion, we break things down, fragment the whole, analyze the pieces, and compete to convince others of our insights.
-Everyone hastily offers viewpoints while people involved in discussion don’t actually listen or attempt to understand.
+Everyone hastily offers viewpoints, while people involved in the discussion don’t actually listen or attempt to understand.
 They only listen to prepare counterarguments.
 Here’s the difference:

 - Starts with listening

-- Is about speaking with…
+- It is about speaking with…

 - Focuses on insights

-- Is collaborative
+- Is Collaborative

 - Generates ideas